na-na-hi/renget/archive/how2playba.md

 ## (Re)rolling
 The game allows you to reroll your first 10 roll up to 9 times called Precision Recruitment.
 There's an ingame tutorial for this.
-Because Precision Recruitment is a separate system, this means that you're essentially (re)rolling twice when making an account: the first moment during your first 10 roll, the second moment on the actual gacha banner.
+Because Precision Recruitment is a separate system, this means that you're essentially (re)rolling twice when making an account: the first moment on your first 10 roll, the second moment on the actual gacha banner.

 For Precision Recruitment: **Save your first 10 roll, and Retry until you used all attempts.
 If you get a better roll save it.
 Make sure to pick the one you like most at the end!**
 After Precision Recruitment: **Spend *all* your rolls after the first mission (1-1).
 After that you can reroll.**